 Center for Metabolic and Bariatric Surgery

 Recent developments have been in the areas of colorectal surgery, laparoscopic cholecystectomy surgery, minimally invasive endocrine surgery, and an expanded metabolic support service.
 We also work in conjunction with the Division Endocrinology, Diabetes and Hypertension and their Program for Weight Management.
-We provide surgical procedures for obesity, including gastric bypass surgery and Laparoscopic Adjustable Banding (LAP-BAND).
+We provide laparoscopic surgical procedures for gastric bypass, sleeve gastrectomy, adjustable gastric band (LAP-BAND) and revisional surgery.
+More information about CMBS.

 Brigham and Women’s Hospital provides the world’s most advanced and innovative care for patients with thyroid diseases.
 The multidisciplinary Center is staffed by a team of leading endocrinologists, endocrine surgeons, cytopathologists, radiologists, medical oncologists and other specialists dedicated to producing the best possible results for patients with thyroid diseases.